This article contains detailed description of synchronizing files. You may want to see simplified guide to the process instead.

 - You can use function Synchronize to let WinSCP do the synchronization for you.

-- If you make your changes locally and immediately upload the changed files to remote directory, you can make this much easier by making WinSCP watch for changes you make and automatically reflecting them on the remote directory using the function Keep remote directory up to date.
+- If you make your changes locally and immediately upload the changed files to the remote directory, you can make this much easier by making WinSCP watch for changes you make and automatically reflecting them on the remote directory using the function Keep remote directory up to date.

 - If you happen to have the same files locally and remotely with the different timestamps, you can update them without transferring the files again.
 Use function Synchronize in Synchronize timestamps mode.